Aerial view of Midway Utah with green fields and snow-capped Wasatch Range mountains in the distance

 Some properties sit in areas like Daniel and Charleston — rural unincorporated land that's more isolated than either town but often with more acreage and lower prices.
 These spots offer a middle ground if you want quiet and land without Midway's price or Heber's density.

 Just be aware: less infrastructure, further from services, but beautiful and private.
 It's a trade-off that appeals to some people and not others.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Common Questions